Characteristic classes of flags of foliations and Lie algebra cohomology: Notations and recollections

-\begin{remark} Let $\g$ be a semi-simple Lie algebra and therefore admits a compact Lie group $G$.
-The spectral sequence associated with the standard filtration on the Weyl algebra $\W^{\udot}(\g)$ is an example of transgression and coincides with the Borel-Moore spectral sequence associated with the universal fibration: $EG\stackrel{G}{\rightarrow} BG$.
-In particular, the cohomology of $BG$ differs from zero only in even degrees and the even cohomology $\rH^{2n}(BG)$ coincides with the space of invariants $[S^{n}\g^{*}]^{\g}$ of the symmetric power of the coadjoint representation. \end{remark}
+\begin{remark} Suppose that $\g$ is a semi-simple Lie algebra associated with a compact Lie group $G$.
+The spectral sequence associated with the standard filtration on the Weyl algebra $\W^{\udot}(\g)$ is a stabdard example of \emph{transgression} and coincides with the Leray-Serre spectral sequence associated with the universal fibration: $EG\stackrel{G}{\rightarrow} BG$.
+Here $EG$ is a contractible space endowed with the free action of the Lie group $G$ and the quotient space $BG$ is called the classifying space.
+In particular, the cohomology of the classifying space $BG$ differs from zero only in even degrees and the even cohomology $\rH^{2n}(BG)$ coincides with the space of invariants $[S^{n}\g^{*}]^{\g}$ of the {$n$th} symmetric power of the coadjoint representation. \end{remark}

 Similarly to the Chevalley-Eilenberg complex the Weyl algebra defines a contravariant functor from the category of Lie algebras to the category of filtered dg-algebras.
-In particular, any morphism $\varphi:\g\rightarrow \h$ of Lie algebras defines a morphism of corresponding Weyl superalgebras $\W(\varphi):\W^{\udot}(\h)\rightarrow \W^{\udot}(\g)$ compatible with standard filtrations.
-Moreover, the acyclicity of Weyl algebras implies the possibility to define a map in the opposite direction.
-Namely, let $\h$ be a subalgebra of $\g$.
-Let $\varphi$ be a possible inverse map $\g\to\h$, $\varphi$ not need to be a map of Lie algebras but should be a map of $\h$-modules.
-Then there is a unique way how to associate the map of filtered complexes from $\W^{\udot}(\h)\rightarrow C^{\udot}(\g;\kk)$ where the filtration on Weyl superalgebra is standard and the filtration on Chevalley-Eilenberg complex $C^{\udot}(\g;\kk)$ is the Hochschild-Serre filtration~\eqref{eq::Ser:Hoch:filtr} associated with the embedding $\h\hookrightarrow\g$.
+In particular, any morphism $\varphi:\h\rightarrow \g$ of Lie algebras defines a morphism of corresponding Weyl superalgebras $\W(\varphi):\W^{\udot}(\g)\rightarrow \W^{\udot}(\h)$ compatible with standard filtrations.
+Moreover, whenever $\varphi$ is an embedding and there exists an inverse map of $\h$-modules $\psi:\g\rightarrow \h$ (that gives an isomorphism of $\h$-modules $\g\simeq \h\oplus \g/\h$), there exists a canonical map of filtred complexes

+Where the filtration on the Weyl superalgebra is standard and the filtration on the Chevalley-Eilenberg complex $C^{\udot}(\g;\kk)$ is the Hochschild-Serre filtration~\eqref{eq::Ser:Hoch:filtr} associated with the embedding $\h\hookrightarrow\g$.